-We operate a professional full-time Ski Patrol, which main duties include Piste Safety, Piste Marking, Guest Services, alongside assistance in the event of any unlikely accidents.
+We operate a professional full-time Ski Patrol, which main duties include Piste Safety, Piste Marking, Ticket Office Staff, alongside assistance in the event of any unlikely accidents.

 Cairngorm Ski Patrol

 Respect for others – A skier or snowboarder must behave in such a way that he does not endanger or prejudice others.